 In the state of Connecticut, the biggest changes that warrant a custody agreement modification may include when one parent moves away within the state or out of state, if a parent’s work schedule has changed and a visitation time change is warranted, or if one parent hurts the child and/or refuses to take the child to the doctor.
 Contact our team to learn more.

 Prioritizing Your Family’s Best Interests

 Major changes are important to reflect in your custody agreement, but know that not all changes are accepted by the court.
 The judge will ultimately take into consideration changes that prioritize your child(ren)’s best interests, and we encourage you to reach out to our team to learn about your rights.

 Schedule Your Free Consultation

-Contact The Law Office of Larracuente & Goulden, LLC in Milford, CT by calling 203-951-6688 to schedule your free initial consultation with our office and learn more about your family legal rights in the state of Connecticut.
+Contact The Law Office of Larracuente & Goulden, LLC in Milford, CT by calling 203-951-6688 to schedule your consultation with our office and learn more about your family legal rights in the state of Connecticut.